-When you start Windows 10/8/7, you are asked to enter your password to be able to log in.
+When you start Windows 11/10, you are asked to enter your password to be able to log in.
 This is to protect your Windows PC from unauthorized access.
-But if you are the only person to use the PC and if you do not wish to be asked for the password every time, you may get rid of this process and log on directly and automatically into Windows, without entering a password.
+But if you are the only person to use the PC and if you do not wish to be asked for the password every time, you may turn off Windows login screen on startup and log on directly and automatically into Windows, without entering a password.

-Login automatically in Windows
+How to automatically log in to Windows 11/10

-Open the Run box, type control userpasswords2 or netplwiz and hit Enter to bring up the User Accounts window.
+- Open the Run box, type control userpasswords2 or netplwiz and hit Enter to bring up the User Accounts window.

 This brings up a window where you may be asked to enter the password for your account.
 If the account is a local account and does not have any password, just leave it blank.

 This will remove the Login Password for Users.
 Once you have done this, you will find that you will be able to log on automatically to your Windows computer, without seeing the login screen and having to enter your password or credentials.

 This post will help you if Windows auto-login is not working.